1 pound cooked blue crab meat, lump crab, or Dungeness crab meat*

 1/8 teaspoon sugar

-3 tablespoons finely-chopped green onions (green and white parts)
+3 tablespoons finely-chopped green onions, whole

-Tabasco sauce, Worcestershire sauce, lemon juice, dry mustard, salt, peppr, japapeno chile, sugar, and green onions.
+In a medium bowl, combine mayonnaise, cream, egg, Tabasco sauce, Worcestershire sauce, lemon juice, dry mustard, salt, pepper, japapeno chile pepper, sugar, and green onions.

 Cover and refrigerate at least one hour.
-Serve cold.
+Serve sauce cold.